Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 Some managed switches allow to configure port mirroring.
 All dataframes sent to a given port of the switch will also be sent to another port, usually for monitoring purpose.

+### Spanning Tree Protocol (STP)

+STP was developed by DEC in 1983 and standardized in 1990 by the IEEE as the **IEEE 802.1d** standard.
+In 1998, **RSTP** (Rapid STP) is developed to speed up the convergence from 1min to less than 10s as **IEEE 802.1w**.

+STP is a layer 2 network protocol used to build a loop-free logical topology on an Ethernet network.
+It prevents bridge loops in a network that has redundant paths (physical loops).
+It selects a root node and builds a spanning tree connecting all nodes with no loop, and all switch ports out of this spanning tree are disabled.
+Each port has a state in : Blocking / Listening / Learning / Forwarding / Disabled.
+If the network changes (a segment fails or a new machine joins), the spanning tree is recalculated.

+**Convergence** is the process to decide for each port if it should be blocking or forwarding.

+STP avoids **broadcast storms** where frames loop infinitely inside a network.

+Messages sent between switches for the STP protocol are called BPDUs (Bridge PDUs).
+Blocked ports do not transmit frames, but still transmit BPDUs for the STP mechanism.

 ### Virtual LAN (VLAN)